TakashiYoshinaga/DepthVideoPlayer/README.md

 2. **File Storage Location on PC**
    - Windows: Inside the `dl` folder located in the same directory as DepthVideoPlayer.exe.
    - Mac: Inside the `dl` folder within DepthVideoPlayer.app.

+# Trouble Shooting
+After recording a video with depth on iPhone, if the video does not appear immediately in LookingGlass, please remove DepthVideoPlayer.exe from your firewall settings once.
+Alternatively, turn off the firewall only when using this application.

 # Real-time Communication App
 If you are interested in real-time communication using Point Cloud, please try the app below.